shuhanmirza/Facebook-Automation-with-NodeMaven/README.md

 ```

 ## Workflow
-Do define your workflow you just have to edit the `workflow` function
+Define your workflow you just have to edit the `workflow` function.

 ```python
 def workflow():